What Can Delay Your Period?

-Gelatincontains has anti-estrogenic properties, which are said to delay periods.
+Gelatin contains has anti-estrogenic properties, which are said to delay periods.
 However, this is not a scientifically proven method which testifies this claim or disapproves it either.
-Hence, it is best that one sticks to tested and proven hormonal treatments like Norethisterone or the combined contraceptive pill for reliable period delay.
+Hence, it is best that one sticks to tested and proven hormonal treatments like Norethisterone or the combined contraceptive pill for the reliable period delay.

 Does taking Vitamin B6 supplements delay menstrual bleeding?

-Sudden starting of exercises are seen to disrupt the menstrual cycle.
-But how much of this disruption is directly due to the exercise and how much due to weight loss is not clearly established yet.
+The sudden starting of exercises is seen to disrupt the menstrual cycle.
+But how much of this disruption is directly due to the exercise and how much is due to weight loss is not clearly established yet.
 Although exercise can be a cause of period delay, we recommend that you choose a more reliable method.

 While taking antibiotics won't cause your period to be delayed, it doesn't guarantee that it won't be late.
 Frequently, just the stress of being ill is enough to delay your period.
 It's a good idea to speak with a healthcare provider if your period has recently been absent, late, or in any other way out of the ordinary.